Darxo/Crock_Pot/README.md

 ### Beast Caves

-- Beasts Cave locations for most beasts with 140 Base Resources and a Visibility Multiplier of 0.4 (they are hard to naturally find)
+- Add Beasts Cave locations for most beasts with 140 Base Resources and a Visibility Multiplier of 0.4 (they are hard to naturally find)
 - Caves always drop a random treasure and either drop a second treasure or some tools
-- Caves may rarely contain named items
+- Caves may rarely contain named items (They follow the same Vanilla rule as all other camps for this)
 - Every Cave will spawn a roaming party every 2 day.
 These parties will roam the around the cave for 1 day and then return to it
 - The following Caves will appear from day 1+:
   - Direwolves Caves (Up to 3) spawn only in forests.
 Their roaming parties have a Visibility Multiplier of 0.5